hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 TODO(hieu): Write about [Kramer et al, 2020](https://arxiv.org/abs/2010.07033) and Sherman-Morrison-Woodbury transformation.

+TODO(hieu): actually, it's just Sherman-Morrison.
+Woodbury is not suitable for this.

 The Sherman-Morrison-Woodbury transformation states that if $A \in \mathbb{R}^{n
 \times n}$ and $C \in \mathbb{R}^{k \times k}$ are invertible matrices, then for *any* matrices $U \in \mathbb{n \times k}$ and $V \in \mathbb{R}^{k \times n}$,